childsj3ATWIT/CloudFinal/README.md

 - Download the project

 ### Step 2: Build and launch all services
-- Change Directory into the CloudProject folder
+- Change Directory into the CloudProject folder using "cd CloudProject/"
 - docker compose up --build

 This launches: